Richtersveld Local Municipality

-Richtersveld is an administrative area in the Namakwa District of Northern Cape in South Africa.
+Richtersveld Municipality (Richtersveld Munisipaliteit) is a local municipality within the Namakwa District Municipality, in the Northern Cape province of South Africa.

-The municipality is named after Reverend W Richter, a Dutch missionary of the 20th century who opened a mission station in Koeboes.
+The municipality is named after Reverend W Richter, a Dutch missionary from the 20th century who opened a mission station in Kuboes.

 History

 Richtersveld is part of Little Namaqualand, the part of Namaqualand south of the Orange River.
 The original inhabitants of Namaqualand were overwhelmingly Khoi Khoi, but also included some San people.

 During the 19th century, other people started settling in Little Namaqualand.
-These included some white Trekboere, and also a number of so-called basters.
+These included some white Trekboers, and also a number of so-called basters.
 Missionaries too started showing an interest in Little Namaqualand.
 The Rhenish Missionary Society established a mission station under the charge of Reverend Hein at Kuboes during the mid 19th century.

 On 23 December 1847 the British Crown, through annexation, extended the northern boundary of the then Cape Province from the Buffels River up to the Orange River.
 From that date the whole of Little Namaqualand (including the Richtersveld) became subject to British rule.